MeysamBavi/group-expense-manager/README.md

 # GEM: Group Expense Manager
 A CLI program in Go for managing group expenses in spreadsheets

 ## What does it solve?
 When you are in group of friends, coworkers etc. and constantly lending and borrowing money by paying the group expenses, figuring out *who-owes-how-much-to-whom* can be cumbersome. *GEM* solves this problem by **providing an organized spreadsheet** to put everything at one place and make you free of any calculation.

 ## What does it do?
 In the spreadsheet provided by *GEM* you only need to enter the group **expenses and transactions** and the rest is handled; The debt between each two members is shown in a matrix and the **minimum transactions needed for settlement** are calculated.
 The initial state of your group **doesn't need to be even**.
 You can enter the current *base state* of the group; which is the current debt between each two members.
 This information will be used in later calculations.

+## What do you mean by 'organized spreadsheet'?
+In the very first moment, you give the names and card numbers of the group members to *GEM*, and it gives you back a spreadsheet, consisting of six **sheets**:

+### Members
+**Members** sheet contains the initial information you passed to program.
+Its main use is looking up someone's card number.

+### Expenses
+**Expenses** sheet contains the list of all expenses.
+You add a new row every time somebody pays for something.
+Each expense has a payer; The person who paid for the expense.
+Each member has a *share weight* associated with that expense, showing how much of it is their share.
+*share weight* should be a non-negative integer or a boolean value (true is equivalent to 1, false to 0).
+A zero *share weight* means that member is not included in the expenses.
+*Share Amount* is calculated via an Excel formula based on total amount, sum of *share weight*s and the member's *share weight*.

+### Transactions
+**Transactions** sheet contains the list of all transactions.
+To state that you have paid some of your debts to the group, add a new row.
+Each transaction has a *receiver*.
+The amount of transaction will be reduced from your overall debt and the debt state between you and receiver will be updated.

+### Debt Matrix
+**Debt Matrix** sheet contains the debt state between each two members.
+This matrix is calculated based on *expenses* *transactions* and *base state* **only** when you run the *update* command.
+For each cell, the person in the row should pay the person in the column.
+Only the positive values are shown in the matrix.

+### Settlements
+**Settlements** sheet the minimum transactions needed for settling up.
+This list is calculated based on *debt matrix* and **only** when you run the *update* command.

+### Base State
+**Base State** sheet contains the debt state between each two members, before starting to use *GEM*.
+You can easily migrate to *GEM* by filling this matrix if you have been using a different system.

 ## How do I use it?
 Download the suitable binary for your system from [here](https://github.com/MeysamBavi/group-expense-manager/releases/latest).
 Create a spreadsheet by the **create** command.